Our publications and science bulletins bring you the latest thinking from the forefront of renewable energy weather and climate science.

 The development, construction and operation costs of offshore wind projects can be significantly greater than onshore, where the need for accurate wind assessments to establish long-term profitability projections becomes even more critical.

-If you would like to receive our Setting the standards bulletins, please contact the renewables team using the form below or email firstname.lastname@example.org
+If you would like to receive our technical bulletins, please contact the renewables team using the form below or email firstname.lastname@example.org